-There are so many coconut-centric products on the market these days - coconut butter (coconut manna), creamed coconut, coconut oil, coconut cream, coconut milk, coconut water... it can be easy to confuse these for one another.
-So, first lets look at what sets all these products apart.
+There are so many coconut-centric products on the market these days - coconut butter (coconut manna), creamed coconut, coconut oil, coconut cream, coconut milk, coconut water... it can be easy to confuse these with one another.
+So, first, let's look at what sets all these products apart.

 - Coconut butter, also known as coconut manna, is pureed dried coconut meat.
-Since it's the entire meat of coconut that is pureed, coconut butter has the same nutritional profile as whole coconut - 83% fat, 14% carbohydrates - mainly fiber, and 3% protein.
-The consistency of coconut butter varies depending on temperature - it's solid up to 72°F/22°C and begins to melt at 76°F/24°C.
+Since it's the entire meat of coconut that is pureed, coconut manna has the same nutritional profile as the whole coconut - 83% fat, 14% carbohydrates - mainly fiber, and 3% protein.
+The consistency varies depending on temperature - it's solid up to 72°F/22°C and begins to melt at 76°F/24°C.

 - Coconut water is the inner liquid of young coconuts.
 It's a clear fluid and doesn't contain any of the fat found in coconut meat.

 In this post, I am going to focus only on coconut butter, specifically how to make it at home.

 The only ingredient you'll need for this recipe is dried coconut.
 That's it!

 - Coconut: look for dried, unsweetened coconut.
 Dried coconut is available in many different forms - flaked, shredded, and desiccated are the most common.
 The main difference between them is shape.
 Flaked coconut comes in wide, flat pieces; shredded coconut comes in thin strands; desiccated coconut is finely ground.
 All these forms of coconut contain the same amount of fat, which is why they work equally well for this recipe.
 Desiccated coconut might be the driest out of the three, but the moisture content doesn't really affect the consistency of the final coconut butter.
 I have made this recipe with flaked, shredded, and desiccated coconut and noticed very little difference.